Sergio De La Pava

 Sergio de la Pava (born 1970/71) is an American novelist and lawyer.
 He is best known for his novel A Naked Singularity.

 Biography

 Sergio de la Pava was born and raised in New Jersey, to parents who immigrated from Colombia.
-He attended Brooklyn Law School, where he met his wife.
+He studied philosophy at Rutgers University and then attended Brooklyn Law School, where he met his wife.
 They live in New Jersey with their two children.

 He works as a public defender in Manhattan, where he handles 70 to 80 cases at a time.
 He says of that work, "The stakes are a lot higher in that world than whether or not my book gets attention.
 On a given day, I have someone who really needs my help on a serious matter."